Published:

 3. Jasper + Myrtle

-A small chocolate maker based in Canberra, Jasper and Myrtle is an Australian chocolate brand that features ethically sourced beans from Peru and Papua New Guinea.
-We’ve had the pleasure of trying this brand on multiple occasions, including visiting the factory on our trip to Canberra in the Audi E-Tron S and we can confirm that their roasting process is amongst the best in Australia.
+A small chocolate maker based in Canberra, Jasper and Myrtle is an Australian chocolate brand featuring ethically sourced beans from Peru and Papua New Guinea.
+We’ve had the pleasure of trying this brand on multiple occasions, including visiting the factory on a recent trip to Canberra, and we can confirm that their roasting process is amongst the best in Australia.

 With no artificial colours or preservatives used, sustainability and traceability are at the heart of Li Peng and Peter’s business.
-The brand has also found success at the International Chocolate Awards, taking home a number of awards over the years, including;
+The brand has also found success at the International Chocolate Awards, taking home several awards over the years, including;

 Address: Unit 9 Building 3.1/1 Dairy Rd, Fyshwick ACT 2609